 - Falls in demand in your home market can be offset by overseas sales.

-- Taking your eye off your home market.
+- Trying to break into overseas markets may mean that you take your eye off your home market.

 - Getting paid by overseas customers can be difficult.
 Get your terms of sales right.